5 big bills you can cut fast

 "Credit card companies will routinely raise your rates to see if they can get away with it, so you have to be vigilant," says Ed Mierzwinski, consumer program director at U.S. PIRG.

 When it comes to some fees, you may be your own worst enemy.
-For example, spend more than your credit limit these days and you'll be allowed to shop.
-The catch: You'll owe an over-limit fee, which typically runs $39.
+For example, spend more than your credit limit these days and you'll be allowed to shop if you authorize the credit card company to allow it.
+The catch: You'll owe an over-limit fee.

 Other tips for keep your banking and borrowing costs low include: